 As an ageing population with an increasing morbidity rate, we need social care more than ever.
 Despite growing demands, these services have faced severe funding cuts over the past few decades, leaving over one million people deprived of basic support.
 Unpaid carers and an overstretched NHS are left to pick up the pieces.

 Back in March 2017, ministers vowed to draw up a Green Paper on social care to tackle these issues head-on.
-The plans have been postponed several times since then, a date for publication uncertain – this is what the Health for Care movement seeks to redress.
+The plans have been postponed several times since then, a date for publication uncertain.

-The NHS Confederation approached us with a complex communications challenge.
-The immediate requirement was to reach government in a letter to the Prime Minister, stressing the crucial need for a long-term plan for social care.
-The secondary requirement is to raise awareness amongst the public as to how social care services are funded and delivered.
+The NHS Confederation approached us with a complex communications challenge to create an identity for the campaign that could be used to reach two distinct audiences.
+The immediate requirement was to engage government, stressing the crucial need for a long-term plan for social care.
+The secondary requirement is to take the campaign out to the general public, to raise awareness of the crisis in social care and the urgent need for action.

 We chose to leverage the NHS brand in the visual identity while avoiding a direct pastiche.
 Using its core blue, we designed the visuals with a view to imploring both audiences to value social care as much as they do our National Health Service.
 If the NHS were to reach breaking point, there would be a palpable sense of national despair, panic and anxiety – these were the emotions that we wanted to capture and apply to the issue of social care.